top of page

 • Cufflinks and studs.
 The shirt will usually be closed with studs rather than buttons.
 These may be plain white or decorative.
 If you are wearing a double cuffed shirt you will need to wear cufflinks.

-• A white marcella evening waistcoat which fastens with studs.
+• A white Marcella evening waistcoat that fastens with studs.

 .